Jump to content

 Walmart to be Canoo Launch Customer for Lifestyle Delivery Vehicle

-Walmart has signed a definitive agreement with Canoo for purchase and launch of the Lifestyle Delivery Vehicle (LDV).
+Walmart has signed an agreement with Canoo for the purchase of the Lifestyle Delivery Vehicles.

 Global Climate Change is making companies look for better ways to do their business and with that in mind, Walmart has chosen Canoo to help them achieve their zero-emissions by 2040 goal.